weltliteratur/blog/_drafts/2023-11-28-Key-Passages.markdown

 # Context

 In the DFG project [What matters?
 Key Passages in Literary Works](https://www.projekte.hu-berlin.de/en/schluesselstellen/what-matters-key-passages-in-literary-works) which started with its first phase in 2020 and has been in the second phase, titled [Is Expert Knowledge Key?
-Scholarly Interpretations as Resource for the Analysis of Literary Texts in Computational Literary Studies](https://www.projekte.hu-berlin.de/en/schluesselstellen/index.html), since August 2023, we set out to identify and characterize key passages in literary works.
+Scholarly Interpretations as Resource for the Analysis of Literary Texts in Computational Literary Studies](https://www.projekte.hu-berlin.de/en/schluesselstellen/index.html), since August 2023, we (who is we?) set out to identify and characterize key passages in literary works.
 We understand key passages as passages that are particularly important to expert readers when interpreting texts.
 In a mixed-methods approach, we primarily want to investigate empirically which textual characteristics of literary genres can be revealed through patterns of citation and quotation.

 # Corpus